agriculturegovau/agds-next/packages/page-alert/README.md

 group: Content
 ---

-Typically PageAlerts appear at the top of a page following a submit action.
+Typically Page Alerts appear at the top of a page following a submit action.

 ## Info
 Page alerts are intended for important time-sensitive information only and should be used sparingly.